 - Notice: The intern and the intern’s home institution are notified in writing that the issue has been raised to a formal level of review and that a Hearing will be held.

-- Hearing: The supervisor or faculty/staff member will hold a Hearing with a training co-director and intern within 10 business days of issuing a Notice.
+- Hearing: The site supervisor, and faculty/staff member if appropriate, will hold a Hearing with a training co-director and intern within 10 business days of issuing a Notice.
 The purpose is to discuss the problem and determine what action needs to be taken to address the issue.
 If the training co-director is the supervisor who is raising the issue, an additional faculty member who works directly with the intern will be included at the Hearing.
-The intern will have the opportunity to present his or her perspective at the Hearting and/or to provide a written statement related to his or her response to the problem.
+The intern will have the opportunity to present his or her perspective at the Hearing and/or to provide a written statement related to his or her response to the problem.

-- Outcomes: The result of the Hearing will be determined by the training co-director and the other faculty/site supervisor who was present at the Hearing.
-This outcome will be communicated to the intern in writing within 5 business days of the Hearing.
+- Outcomes: The result of the Hearing will be determined by the training co-director and the site supervisor, and potentially the other faculty/site supervisor who was present at the Hearing.
+This outcome will be communicated to the intern and the intern’s Director of Clinical Training in writing within 5 business days of the Hearing.
 As a result of the hearing, a hearing report will be generated.
 The four possible outcomes are 1) the behavior should be addressed informally through an Acknowledgement Notice, or that the problem should be addressed formally with a 2) Remediation Plan, 3) Suspension Plan, or 4) Termination.

 - Acknowledgement Notice: The trainers will write a report that formally acknowledges:

-- That the faculty is aware of and concerned with the problem,
+- a.
+That the faculty is aware of and concerned with the problem,

-- that the problem has been brought to the attention of the intern, and
+- b. that the problem has been brought to the attention of the intern, and

-- that the problem is NOT SIGNIFICANT ENOUGH to warrant further remedial action at this time.
+- c. that the problem is NOT SIGNIFICANT ENOUGH to warrant further remedial action at this time.

 - Remediation Plan.
 The plan defines procedures such that the supervisor(s) and training co-director(s) actively and systematically monitor, for a specific length of time, the degree to which the intern addresses, changes, and/or otherwise improves the problematic behavior or skill deficit.
 The length of the remediation period depends on the nature of the problem and is determined by the intern’s supervisor(s) and the training co-director(s).
 The written Remediation Plan will be shared with the intern and the intern’s home institution and will include: